jaquedreyer/jaquedreyer/README.md

 ### A PhD Research Scientist in career transition to Tech

 I’m a highly adaptive professional, motivated by curiosity and a genuine passion for continuous learning.
+This is my first venture into programming, and every day I'm learning something new.
 I love working in a team and helping others as I can.
 Currently, I’m studying Mobile Development at Programa Desenvolve 2024, learning Flutter and Dart.
 Please feel free to connect with me and contribute to my projects.
 I would be happy to meet you more!